 1. Delight Your Customers

-2. Create Switching Costs
+2. Create Positive Switching Costs

-Switching costs are any cost that a customer incurs by trading one product or service for another.
-Higher switching costs naturally reduce churn by reducing the likelihood that a customer will switch to a substitute product instead of returning to your brand.
+Any cost that a customer incurs by trading one product or service for another is referred to as a switching cost.
+Higher switching costs naturally decrease churn by reducing the likelihood that a customer will switch to a substitute product instead of returning to your brand.

 How to Learn From Your Churn